1dyer/weibo-comments-extension/weibo_privacy.md

 ## English Version

-### Bilibili Comment Crawler Privacy Policy
+### Weibo Comment Crawler Privacy Policy

 #### 1. Introduction
-This Privacy Policy explains how the Bilibili Comment Crawler browser extension (hereinafter referred to as "the Extension") handles user data.
+This Privacy Policy explains how the Weibo Comment Crawler browser extension (hereinafter referred to as "the Extension") handles user data.
 We value your privacy and are committed to transparently explaining how we collect, use, and protect information.

 #### 2. Data Collection
 The Extension is designed to collect as little user data as possible.
 The information we collect is limited to:
-- **Public comment data**: Public comment information crawled from Bilibili videos, bangumi, and opus pages
+- **Public comment data**: Public comment information crawled from Weibo posts, trending topics, and hashtag pages
 - **Basic usage information**: Extension feature usage (such as crawl counts)

 We do **NOT collect** the following information:
-- Your Bilibili account passwords
+- Your Weibo account passwords
 - Personally identifiable information
-- Browsing history (except for Bilibili-related pages)
+- Browsing history (except for Weibo-related pages)
 - Any sensitive personal information

 #### 3. Data Usage